salesforce/speech-datasets/README.md

 ##### Notes
+1. Our `Makefile` will only work on Linux systems!
+This is because we depend on [PyKaldi](https://github.com/pykaldi/pykaldi), which is only compatible with Linux systems (without manual compilation).

-1. The `Makefile` will automatically detect your CUDA version (if any) and install the appropriate distribution of PyTorch accordingly.
+2. The `Makefile` will automatically detect your CUDA version (if any) and install the appropriate distribution of PyTorch accordingly.
 If the `conda` environment `<venv_name>` already exists, you will be asked for confirmation before anything is installed.
 Once this is done, you can simply activate the `conda` environment and start using the package.

-2. We use `conda` rather than `pip` because
+3. We use `conda` rather than `pip` because
     1. We depend on [PyKaldi](https://github.com/pykaldi/pykaldi), which has a `conda` package but not a `pip` package
     2. `conda` makes it easier to set up an installation of PyTorch compatible with the installed CUDA version (if any)

-3. We install the Python package in editable mode (i.e. using `pip install -e .`), rather than installing it to `site-packages` directly (i.e. using `pip install .`).
+4. We install the Python package in editable mode (i.e. using `pip install -e .`), rather than installing it to `site-packages` directly (i.e. using `pip install .`).
 This is because the data loader assumes that the `speech_datasets` package is in the same directory as all the actual datasets, i.e.  that the directory structure of this repo is maintained.